apuroop-apz/Docker-Project/dockerProject.md

         php7.0-xsl \
         libapache2-mod-php7.0
 ```
-Running the commands to install the phpmyadmin application.
-Also, setting the Boolean value to true for selecting dbconfig to set up the database and choosing apache2 for the server selection.
+Run the commands to install the phpmyadmin application.
+Also, set the Boolean value to true for selecting dbconfig to set up the database and choose apache2 for the server selection.
 ```
 RUN echo 'phpmyadmin phpmyadmin/dbconfig-install boolean true' | debconf-set-selections && \
 	echo 'phpmyadmin phpmyadmin/reconfigure-webserver multiselect apache2' | debconf-set-selections && \
 	apt-get -y install phpmyadmin --no-install-recommends
 ```
-Copying the ‘**essentials**’ folder to the filesystem of the image.
+Copy the ‘**essentials**’ folder to the filesystem of the image.

 `COPY /essentials /essentials`

-Making the necessary directories; Copying files to the appropriate destinations; Giving permissions.
+Create the necessary directories; Copy files to the appropriate destinations; Give permissions.
 ```
 RUN phpenmod mcrypt && phpenmod mbstring && \
 		mkdir -m777 /etc/tpch/ && \